 Kess Ballentine - 2020-21 Graduate Student Award

 Kess Ballentine (PhD student, School of Social Work) has pursued feminist, intersectional approaches to social justice through her work as a graduate student.
-She has worked on the Allegheny County Jail Health Justice Project and co-founded the Coalition for Engaged Social Workers as a space for social workers to have critical conversation linking theory, research, policy, and practice.
+She co-founded the Coalition for Engaged Social Workers as a space for social workers to have critical conversation linking theory, research, policy, and practice.
 She works on multiple student- and faculty-led efforts in the ongoing movement to dismantle white supremacy and promote anti-racist, inclusive content and pedagogy in social work education.
 Her dissertation grew out of her experiences as a research assistant on the Pittsburgh Wage Study and focuses on the struggles of working single mothers in the medical field.

 Prince Matthews, Sr. - 2020-21 Staff Award

-Prince Matthews, Sr. (Academic and Student Services Coordinator, Katz School of Business) is a staff member and GSPIA graduate student with a long record of service, activism, and politically engaged research at Pitt and in Pittsburgh.
-In his home community of Homewood, he has organized an advocacy group called the Purple Party and has run for Pittsburgh City Council.
-Matthews’ scholarly work, leadership, and activism focuses on poverty, inequality, injustice, and black mobility.
+Prince Matthews, Sr. (Academic and Student Services Coordinator, Katz School of Business) is a staff member and a recent GSPIA graduate with a long record of public service, activism, and politically engaged research at Pitt and throughout America.
+His scholarly work, leadership, and activism focuses on poverty, inequality, injustice, and black mobility.
 Prince was recently selected by the White House as a 2020-2021 White House Fellowship Regional Finalist and plans to holistically address issues in the black community and low-socioeconomic communities across America.

 Gina Garcia - 2020-21 Faculty Award

-Dr. Gina Garcia (Associate Professor of Administrative Studies, Higher Education Management in Pitt’s School of Education) is being honored for her scholarship, teaching, and mentorship promoting equity and justice.
+Dr. Gina Garcia (Associate Professor of Higher Education in the Department of Education Foundations, Organizations, and Policy) is being honored for her scholarship, teaching, and mentorship promoting equity and justice.
 In her scholarship about Hispanic-serving institutions of higher education, her teaching in courses such as “Politics and History of Higher Education,” and her advising and mentoring of individual students and student organizations, she seeks to make predominantly white spaces open to the shaping influence of minoritized participants and women.

 Anaïs Peterson - 2019 Undergraduate Student Award